-Full-size swings usually have a lot of bells and whistles, including variable swing speeds and directions, music, lights, sounds and other distractions.
-The Fisher-Price My Little Snugabunny Cradle 'n Swing (*Est. $140) , one of the most popular full-size models on the market, is no exception.
-Reviewers say the seat is plush and supportive for even the smallest babies, and many parents say their babies like being able to turn the seat so it can swing front to back or side to side.
-The seat can also be easily shifted to face in three different directions so that baby is always facing mom.
-The Snugabunny doesn't convert to a floor model, something that the Graco SweetPeace Infant Soothing Swing (*Est. $170) can do.
-The Graco also vibrates when it's detached from its swing base.
+Full-size baby swings are typically fitted with dozens of features, including variable swing speeds and directions, music, lights, sounds and vibration.
+The Fisher-Price My Little Snugabunny Cradle 'n Swing (Est. $165) , one of the top-reviewed models in the full-size baby swing market, is a prime example.
+Reviewers say their baby likes the option of swinging either from front to back or side to side in the plush seat, and the ability to face mom in one of three different directions makes everybody happy.
+The Snugabunny doesn't convert to a floor model, unlike the Graco SweetPeace Infant Soothing Swing (Est. $180) , which also vibrates when used separately from the swing base.

-Although the Graco SweetPeace is a bit pricier than competing swings, parents say its versatility makes it worth the extra.
-Billed as a "soothing center" by Graco, the SweetPeace is powered by an arm below the seat.
-It swings in multiple directions, and parents can use their Graco car seats in the frame.
-On the downside, some owners say the seat is too upright even in its most reclined position, so it's not as good a choice for younger babies -- which is an issue because swings are most useful in early infancy.
+Although more expensive, parents say the versatility of the Graco SweetPeace makes it worth the extra money.
+Dubbed a "soothing center" by Graco, the SweetPeace swings in multiple directions, plus parents can use their Graco car seats in the frame, making it possible to extend a nap that started in the car.
+However, some reviewers say the seat is too upright, even in its most reclined position, so it may not be as good a choice for newborns or small babies.

-The Fisher-Price Starlight Papasan Cradle Swing (*Est. $140) gets rave reviews from parents of newborns for its mesmerizing light show, but with only a three-point harness, it is not a good choice once the baby is a little older.
-The Starlight is a traditional cradle swing that can move in multiple directions, and in addition to its popular light show features music, sound effects and a mobile with hanging plush toys.
+The Fisher-Price Starlight Papasan Cradle Swing (Est. $175) gets glowing reviews from parents of newborns for its fascinating light show, but with only a three-point harness, it is not as safe a choice once baby is a little older.
+The Starlight Papasan is a traditional cradle swing that can move in multiple directions, and in addition to its popular light show features music, sound effects and a mobile with hanging plush toys.

 All three of these swings, like most full-size baby swings, can run on battery or electricity.
-They also garner many negative reviews for an unreliable motor that stops after limited use, a common issue with all full-size swings.
-Taking all of those issues into account, the Snugabunny, with its five-point harness and deep recline, offers the longest useful life for your baby.
+They also garner many negative reviews for an unreliable motor that stops after limited use -- a common issue among full-size swings.
+Taking all of those issues into account, the Snugabunny, with its five-point harness and deep recline, is the optimal choice for baby.

-Like the Fisher-Price swing, the Graco Comfy Cove Swing (*Est. $70) runs on batteries and only swings front to back.
-Even though it's one of the least expensive full-size swings on the market, it's a sturdy choice for parents who are closely watching their pennies.
-They like the deep, easy-to-adjust seat and gender-neutral fabric choices.
-An attached mobile has three hanging toys, but the swing lacks music or other sounds.
-Several reviewers have reported problems with the swing either not working out of the box or quitting after limited use, making it a close runner-up to the Fisher-Price Musical Projection Swing, which gets better reviews for durability and battery life.
+The Graco Comfy Cove LX swing (Est. $80) , one of the least expensive full-size swings on the market, is a sturdy choice for parents on a budget.
+Despite being battery operated and only swinging in one direction -- front to back -- the Comfy Cove LX earns praise by reviewers who like the deep, easy-to-adjust seat and gender-neutral fabric choices.
+An attached mobile has three hanging toys, plus 15 sound and song options.
+Several reviewers have reported problems with the swing either not working out of the box or quitting after limited use, and the straps may slip off a smaller baby's shoulders.